99z/gameboy-experiments/README.md

 * [Link dump](http://jsfiddle.net/electronoob/rmgd3fz1/) From #gbdev on efnet.
 * [Awesome Game Boy Development](https://github.com/avivace/awesome-gbdev).
 Basically a larger, better version of this document :)
 * [GBT Player](https://github.com/AntonioND/gbt-player).
 Used for sound/music composition for use with RGBDS.
+ * "Successor" to Lemon Player.
+Both GBT and Lemon require music in MOD format to convert to GBDK/RGBDS, so I'll probably be using [MilkyTracker](http://milkytracker.titandemo.org).